 “Illustrations that show a person’s down-line organization as a pyramid are prohibited.
 Nu Skin will not allow illustrations that show the structure of an organization without including customers in that structure.
 The illustration itself should not extend more than two levels deep”- Source: NuSkin.com.

-The Federal Trade Commission Recommends You to Ask These 6 Questions Before Joining Any Of The MLM’s
+The Federal Trade Commission Recommends You To Ask These 6 Questions Before Joining Any Of The MLM’s

 I can answer question number 3 right away with regards to Nu Skin.
 Yes, they do encourage you to invest in a large amount of products in order to be able to create your own organization.

-True, but I may not choose a shower gel for $30 when I can buy it for $5 at Publix, or if I am lucky $1 at the Dollar store.
+True, but I may not choose a shower gel for $30, when I can buy it for $5 at Publix, or if I am lucky, for $1 at the Dollar store.

-Although, when you are at one of their “hype” meetings and are eager to fulfill your dream of being a business owner and achieve financial freedom, you think that it all makes sense.
+Although, when you are attending one of their “hype” meetings and are eager to fulfill your dream – of being a business owner and achieving financial freedom, you want to believe that it all make sense.

 How My Own Nu Skin Experience Started

-I met a friend from my home country, Sweden, that I used to work with at a local gym in Stockholm, Sweden.
-I actually met her here in Miami and she had moved here as well, so that was quite a shocker.
+I met a friend from my home country; Sweden, who I used to work with at a local gym in Stockholm (the capital city of Sweden).
+I actually met her here in Miami.
+She had moved here as well, so that was quite a shock.

 I left the meeting convinced that this would be my thing.
 I was also so happy to be able to work with my Swedish friend.

-The thing is that you have to come up to 2500 points in order to qualify to start your own organization as an independent distributor.
+The thing is, that you have to come up to 2500 points in order to qualify for starting your own organization; as an independent distributor.
 Every dollar is translated into points – so $1 is 1 point.

 My friend told me that when buying this package, I would earn 1000 points, and that it would give me a head start collecting the points.
 She also said it would not take long to collect the other 1500 points.